eighties8/wordibble/README.md

 This project is licensed under the **Business Source License 1.1 (BUSL-1.1)**.

 - **Non-Production Use (now until 2028-01-01)**:
-  You may use, modify, and self-host Wordibble for **personal, educational, or non-commercial evaluation purposes**.
+  You may use, modify, and self-host Wordseer for **personal, educational, or non-commercial evaluation purposes**.

 - **Production Use**:
   Requires a **commercial license** from the Licensor (Scott Blanchard, eighties8) until the Change Date.